HL7/fhir-gender-harmony/input/pagecontent/model.md

--   Definition: A parameter that provides guidance on how a recipient should apply settings or reference ranges that are derived from observable information such as an organ inventory, recent hormone lab tests, genetic testing, menstrual status, obstetric history, etc..
+-   Definition: A parameter that provides guidance on how a recipient should apply settings or reference ranges that are derived from observable information such as an organ inventory, recent hormone lab tests, genetic testing, menstrual status, obstetric history, etc.

-In addition, all the attributes of SPCU should have text that is drawn from the FHIR R5 page listed here: [Sex Parameter for Clinical Use](https://build.fhir.org/ig/HL7/fhir-extensions/StructureDefinition-patient-sexParameterForClinicalUse.html)

 -   Cardinality: 1..1